tokio-rs/website/content/docs/getting-started/futures.md

   able to receive messages from the server without specifically being requested.
 * **Incoming socket connections**.
 As different clients connect to a server, the connections stream will yield socket connections.

-Unlike futures, streams never yield values when they're complete, but rather keep yielding values as they become available.

 Streams are very similar to futures in their implementation: